CodeSaadhika/prayojan/README.md

   ### `Portfolio work`
 - [ ] Update the [Portfolio](https://satyasaadhika.github.io/) code from these JS learnings to use JSON data inserted in DOM

-## `Internship instruction`
-#### Earth5R Artificial Intelligence and Machine Learning Content Writing Volunteer
-- [x] Read the email carefully, understand what they are expecting
-- [ ] Call them tomorrow to understand it well from them, and ask for guidance
-- [x] Ask about internship offer letter

 ### `Coursera Courses`

 #### Back-End Development